The 2017 Pittsburgh Vintage Grand Prix’s limited edition lithograph is hot off the presses and ready to purchase.

 Q: Dan, what else to we need to know about this year’s Pittsburgh Vintage Grand Prix?

-A: People just need to get the dates on their calendars.
-Wednesday, July 13, is the Tune-Up at Atria’s, and the Pittsburgh Vintage Grand Prix will be held at Schenley Park the weekend of June 15 and 16.
-I should note that the 15th also is Jim’s birthday, so everyone stop by and wish him a happy birthday on the first day of the Grand Prix.
+A: The Pittsburgh Vintage Grand Prix will be held at Schenley Park the weekend of July 15 and 16.
+I should note that the 15th also is Jim’s birthday, so everyone stop by and wish him a happy birthday on the first day of the Grand Prix Race Weekend.